-Step 2 Click the Alerts tab.

-Step 3 Under Alerts Detail, for each event, do the following:

-- Select the Taskbar check box if you want the application icon in the Windows taskbar to flash and be overlaid with an alert symbol when that event occurs. - Select the Pop-to-Front check box if you want the application window to be displayed in front of the other windows if minimized to the taskbar when the event occurs.
+- Step 2 Click the Alerts tab. - Step 3 Under Alerts Detail, for each event, do the following: - Select the Taskbar check box if you want the application icon in the Windows taskbar to flash when that event occurs. - Select the Pop to Front check box if you want the application window to be displayed in front of all others on the desktop when it is minimized to the taskbar or hidden at the time of the event. - Step 4 Click Apply.